ricsanfre/pi-cluster/documentation/backup.md

 # Cluster Backup

 It is needed to implement a backup strategy for the K3S cluster.
-This backup strategy should, at least, contain a backup infrastructure, and backup and restore procedures for OS basic configuration files, K3S cluster configuration and Longhorn Persistent Volumes.
+This backup strategy should, at least, contains a backup infrastructure, and backup and restore procedures for OS basic configuration files, K3S cluster configuration and Longhorn Persistent Volumes.

 - OS configuration files backup